rakshithakb5/rakshithakb5/README.md

 - 🎓 Student exploring coding & technology
 - 🌱 Constant learner — improving one project at a time
-- 💻 C, Python, and Web Dev enthusiast
+- 💻 AI and Web Dev enthusiast
 - 🚀 Building fun projects & sharing my journey
 - 🤝 Open to collaboration and learning from peers